SQL SUBSTRING Function

 The SUBSTRING function extracts a substring that starts at a specified position with a given length.

-SUBSTRING(source_string, position, length);Code language: SQL (Structured Query Language) (sql)
+SUBSTRING(string, position, length)Code language: SQL (Structured Query Language) (sql)

 The SUBSTRING function accepts three arguments:

-• The source_string is the string from which you want to extract the substring.
+• The string is the string from which you want to extract the substring.

 • The position is the starting position where the substring begins.
 The first position of the string is one (1).

-The following example returns a substring starting at position 1 with length 3.
+The following example uses the substring function to return a substring starting at position 1 with length 3:

-The following statement returns a substring starting at position 4 with length 8.
+The following statement uses the SUBSTRING() function to return a substring starting at position 4 with length 8:

 substring